MartinHelmut/SynDOM/README.md

 ]);
 ```

-So, it is possible to animate multiple elements with multiple steps:
+It is also possible to animate multiple elements with multiple steps:

 ```js
 $.animate([